 Jean Pierre attended the church in Manakin Town in the restored church shown below.
 It is located on the same site as The Huguenot Society Founders of Manakin Virginia and the Manakin Episcopal Church The address of this Bondurant Family historical site is 985 Huguenot Trail, Midlothian, VA 23113-9274.

-Jean Pierre died in 1734 and is buried in a graveyard on Birdsong Lane (Road No. 1217) near Powhatan, in Powhatan County, VA.
+Jean Pierre died in 1734 and is buried in a graveyard on Birdsong Lane (Road No. 1217) and Ridgeview Road near Powhatan, in Powhatan County, VA.
 His property was divided among his sons in his will filed in 1734.
 The Bondurant Family Association erected a fence and placed a commemorative plaque at the gravesite.

 In 1769 with John Findlay as his guide, Daniel Boone and four others went through the Cumberland Gap into Kentucky.
 In 1775, Richard Henderson forms the Transylvania Company and Daniel Boone acts a their agent to purchase land from the Cherokee Indians.
 Boone and his companions build a fort at Boonesborough, KY by the first of May 1775.